vdaas/web/content/docs/v1.1/tutorial/vald-agent-standalone-on-docker.md

     We use [`example/client/agent/main.go`](https://github.com/vdaas/vald/blob/master/example/client/agent/main.go) to run the example.
     The example code is the same as running an example only Vald agent on Kubernetes.
-    If you want to learn the detail of running an example, please refer to the tutorial of [standalone Vald Agent on kubernetes](/docs/v1.1/tutorial/get-started/#run-using-example-code-1).
+    If you want to learn the detail of running an example, please refer to the tutorial of [Vald Agent Standalone on kubernetes](/docs/v1.1/tutorial/get-started/#run-using-example-code).

     ```bash
     # run example